nystudio107/craft-vite/docs/docs/index.md

     }) }}
 ```

-If `null` is passed in as the first parameter, it'll use the automatic template matching to determine the file name.
+If `null` is passed in as the first parameter, it’ll use the automatic template matching to determine the filename.

 ### Other Options